mint-n-pepper/DanceBotsEditor/README.md

 The Dancebots hard- and software was originally developed by Raymond Oung and Philipp Reist during their PhD at the [Institute for Dynamic Systems and Control](https://idsc.ethz.ch/) for use in the [Sportferienlager Fiesch of the City of Zürich](https://zuerifiesch.ch/).

-You can find more hardware information in the [electronics and firmware repository](https://github.com/philippReist/dancebots_pcb), and more general info on the [Dancebots website](http://www.dancebots.ch/).
+You can find more hardware information in the [electronics and firmware repository](https://github.com/philippReist/dancebots_electronics), and more general info on the [Dancebots website](http://www.dancebots.ch/).

 The workshop's continued existence is due to the educational outreach program [mint & pepper](https://www.mintpepper.ch/) at the [Wyss Zurich](https://www.wysszurich.uzh.ch/).

-The Dancebots GUI was developed by Philipp Reist (main author), Robin Hanhart, and Raymond Oung.
+The Dancebots GUI was developed by Philipp Reist, Robin Hanhart, and Raymond Oung.

 ## Third-party libraries
 We are grateful to the developers of the following open-source libraries.
 For the libraries' licenses refer to the file LICENSE_3RD_PARTY, or the submodule repositories in the lib folder and the [Qt open-source licensing info](https://www.qt.io/licensing/).